irtazahashmi/pytspl/doc/tutorials/intro.rst

  'wsn']

-Now, let's load a dataset and get a summary of the SC.
+Once we load the dataset, we will receive a summary of the SC.
+Additionally, we will obtain the coordinates and the flow of the SC.

 >>> from pytspl import load_dataset
+>>>
+>>> # Load the paper dataset
 >>> sc, coordinates, flow = load_dataset("paper")
 Num. of nodes: 7
 Num. of edges: 10